ivanalejandro0/RequireType/README.rst

 Why?
 ----

-There are some cases (TODO: add some examples) where you want/need to specify a specific type to use and since python does not have type checks for parameters here's where this is useful.
+For most cases I'd recommend using tests instead of type checking since it's more natural to do that in Python.
+But, there are some cases where you want/need to specify a specific type to use and since python does not have type checks for parameters here's where this is useful.

 All the existing solutions that I've found had some problem or does not have a feature that I'd like to have, so I've made my own.